 His work developing and executing transformation strategy with the Washington, D.C.
 Public School system exposed him to the education reform movement in D.C. and across the country, and he decided to leave McKinsey to join that effort in 2008.
 He joined Teach For America as a Vice President of Recruiting, where he managed recruiting of young leaders from campuses across the country, developed overall recruiting strategy, and managed learning and development until 2011.

-On July 31, 2019, Spencer Kympton will step down as president of The Mission Continues.
-Mary Beth Bruggeman, current Vice President, Program Strategy will assume leadership of the organization.
+On July 31, 2019, Spencer Kympton stepped down as president of The Mission Continues.
+Mary Beth Bruggeman, previously Vice President, Program Strategy assumed leadership of the organization.
 Read the press release here.